RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.10.0.md

 Currently ComfyUI workflows can be read from videos saved using the VideoHelperSuite - Video Combine node

+## Tags

+You can now create custom tags and add them to images in the Metadata panel.
+Open the Tags tab in any Metadata panel, and begin by adding a Tag in the textbox at the bottom.
+Click the + button to add the tag to the list of available tags.
+Place a check next to the tag name to add the tag to the selected image.

+You can also filter by one or more tags in the Tags filter panel on the left.

+You can add, rename and remove tags in the Tags filter panel.

 ## Others

 * Add support for ComfyUI workflows in JPEG files